wp-plugins/bake-posts/readme.txt

 You can use in your page,post and widget areas.

 == Screenshots ==

-1. I have added Screen shots for showing Recently added posts with parameters limit="5" and excerpt="5".
-Add new Posts page.
+1. Screenshot of shortcode generator page.

-2. Showing the post page.
+2. Screenshot of pasting the generated shortcode in add new post page.

+3. Showing the post page displaying recent posts.

 == Changelog ==